 Understanding this concept early on will only help you in the long run.
 With the complex social challenges faced by the nation and the world, becoming the best counselor one can be is imperative.
 By celebrating our uniqueness and crafting our professional brand, we will be best positioned to solve the mental health problems and other social ills that we all face.

 Sarah Fichtner is a former Division 1 women’s soccer player for the University of Maryland.
 She is completing her master’s degree in clinical mental health counseling at Kean University in New Jersey and currently works at Hackensack Meridian Behavioral Health as a counselor intern, where she practices from a strengths-based model.
 Contact her at firstname.lastname@example.org.

 - American Counseling Association members: Advance your career with the resources you need in ACA’s Career Central, where you can find hundreds of job listings, complimentary career consultations and other helpful career information and services created specifically for counselors.

-- Find out more about ACA’s 2019 Conference & Expo in New Orleans at counseling.org/conference
+- Find out more about ACA’s upcoming Conference & Expo at counseling.org/conference

 Opinions expressed and statements made in articles appearing on CT Online should not be assumed to represent the opinions of the editors or policies of the American Counseling Association.